 Remeber Mr. Monster and that Airboy crossover?
 This is where it started, and it was pretty incomprehensible without these ten pages created by Michael T. Gilbert.

 They’re really selling these spin-offs hard…

-Oh, yeah, they’re also pushing the backissues for the Airboyoverse.
-It’s rather odd that it’s still possible to buy a complete set from Eclipse.
+Oh, yeah, they’re also pushing the back issues for the Airboyoverse.
+It’s rather odd that it was still possible to buy a complete set from Eclipse.
 They must have overprinted significantly on all the issues.
 Or perhaps they just don’t do much mail-order business.